 What if I give too much?

-You are unlikely to do harm if you give an extra dose of fluconazole by mistake.
-If you are concerned that you may have given too much, contact your doctor or local NHS services (call 111 in England and Scotland; 111 or 0845 4647 in parts of Wales).
+You are unlikely to cause harm if you give an extra dose of Fluconazole by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to fluconazole.
-Take your child to hospital or call an ambulance straight away..
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Fluconazole.
+Take your child to hospital or phone for an ambulance straight away.

-Very rarely, fluconazole can cause seizures (convulsions or fits).
-If your child has a seizure, call for an ambulance.
-Do not restrain your child but make sure that they cannot hurt themselves (e.g. put a cushion under their head and move them away from furniture).
+Very rarely, Fluconazole can cause seizures (fits).
+If your child has a seizure, telephone for an ambulance.
+Do not restrain your child but try to make sure that they cannot hurt themselves (e.g. put a cushion under their head and move them away from furniture).